zenml-io/zenml/docs/book/extending-zenml/getting-started.md

 {% hint style="info" %}
-Keep in mind that ZenML is an open source project.
+Keep in mind that ZenML is an open-source project.
 We appreciate and thrive on the contribution from our community.
 If you would like to contribute your custom implementations back our repository, you can find the guide on [GitHub](https://github.com/zenml-io/zenml/blob/develop/CONTRIBUTING.md).